Project Overview

 Extended contributions beyond presentations at LinkedIn spanned motion design, illustration, iconography, infographics, and internal web app UI audit and strategy.

 For executive keynotes, I leaned into animation and motion effects to elevate the storytelling.
-This example is from Christina Hall’s (SVP, Global Talent) keynote, where smooth transitions and dynamic pacing kept the audience engaged throughout.
+These examples are from Mohak Schroff's (SVP, Engineering) and Christina Hall’s (SVP, Global Talent) keynotes, where smooth transitions and dynamic pacing kept the audience engaged throughout.

 Challenges + Learnings